Huguitis/NotifyMyEcho/README.md

-# NotifY My Alexa - DiscordBot
+# Notify My Alexa - DiscordBot
 **Users on your discord server will be able to send you via discord messages for your Alexa to reproduce them!**
 - Support: https://discord.gg/et2BERsYSM
 - Contact: !
 Huguitis#4927